-Condor has set up various reporting channels for incoming complaints about human rights and has developed Rules of Procedure.
+Condor has set up various reporting channels for incoming complaints about human rights and environmental risks and has developed Rules of Procedure.

 Reports can be submitted via the Condor SafeSpace electronic reporting system https://safespace.condor.com/ or other listed contacts and channels (email, telephone, post).
 For further details see: